School Handbook

 Students who plan to drive to school must obtain permission from the high school office in advance.
 Driving to school is a privilege that may be revoked at any time that the student demonstrates an unwillingness to assume the responsibility of that privilege.
 The following regulations must be observed:

-1. All student driven cars are to be registered in the high school office.
+- All student driven cars are to be registered in the high school office.

-3. Cars are to be locked while parked on school grounds and may not be occupied during school hours.
+- Cars are to be locked while parked on school grounds and may not be occupied during school hours.

-4. As soon as the student arrives at school, he (and all riders) must leave the car and go to their designated waiting area.
+- As soon as the student arrives at school, he (and all riders) must leave the car and go to their designated waiting area.

-5. Students may not go to their cars during the school day without a pass from the faculty or administration.
+- Students may not go to their cars during the school day without a pass from the faculty or administration.

 STUDENT RELATIONSHIPS

 Students should be above reproach in their relationships in and out of school.
 This is particularly important in boy-girl relationships.
-Holding hands, embracing, kissing, or any other form of physical contact is not allowed anywhere on campus or at any school related function.
+Holding hands, embracing, kissing, or any other form of physical contact is not allowed anywhere on campus or at any school-related function.
 Students are not permitted to be alone in an unobserved location.
 Any infraction of these policies will result in a conference with the students and parents involved.
 Appropriate disciplinary action will result, including suspension or expulsion.

 USE OF CELLULAR PHONES AND ELECTRONIC DEVICES

 When cell phone use is approved, it should be used for communication purposes only (talk/text).
-Cell phones may not be used for gaming, video, pictures, music, internet, etc.
+Cell phones may not be used for gaming, video (watching or taking), taking pictures, listening to music, internet, social media, etc. Students should never post pictures or videos of other students on any public platform without their parental permission.

 SOCIAL NETWORKING

-CCS depends upon parents to monitor social networking (i.e., Facebook, Twitter, Instagram, etc.).
+CCS depends upon parents to monitor social networking (i.e., Facebook, X, Instagram, etc.).
 However, if anything is brought to the administrations’ attention that directly affects, mentions, and/or portrays CCS negatively, it will be addressed as the administration deems appropriate.
 If ungodly behavior is displayed (such as drinking, smoking, drug use, sexuality, profanity, etc.), the administration reserves the right to administer discipline, including suspension and expulsion.

 Students will be allowed to use cell phones on bus trips for the purpose of communication with their families at arrival and departure times.
 Cell phones will be collected by the accompanying chaperone or driver and kept until approved use.

-Electronic devices, including but not limited to, PDAs, Ipods, cameras, and video cameras, are not allowed on campus.
+Electronic devices, including but not limited to, PDAs, iPods, cameras, Airpods, and video cameras, are not allowed on campus.
 If an electronic device is seen on campus it will be confiscated and held in the principal’s office.
 Only a parent of the student may retrieve the device from the principal’s office.

 Tablets and laptops may be used at school only for academic-related tasks.
 They should not be used for games or internet surfing during classes or breaks.
 Any student who uses his laptop for any reason other than an approved academic-related task will lose his privilege for the remainder of the semester.
 All laptops must have internet capabilities disabled unless specifically allowed by the supervising teacher.